It was updated on October 3, 2022

-SOC Prime will retain your personal data for as long as necessary to carry out the Services to you and will store the personal data for 5 years from the moment the account is terminated or not used.
+SOC Prime will retain your personal data for as long as necessary to carry out the Services to you and will store the personal data for five years from the moment the account is terminated or not used.
 Then all your personal data collected through the platform will be deleted, as required by applicable law.
-Alternatively, you at any time may request that we no longer use your information then please contact us at: email@example.com
+Alternatively, you at any time may request that we no longer use your information; then please contact us at: email@example.com

-We also may retain certain information about you as required by law or for legitimate interests’ purposes as set above after you delete your account.
+We also may retain certain information about you as required by law or for legitimate interest purposes as set above after you delete your account.

-Children are not eligible to use SOC PRIME Services.
-Minors should not submit any personal information to SOC Prime if they are 16 and under without parent/guardian's permission.
-SOC Prime does not knowingly collect personal information from persons who are under 16 years of age.
+Children's Online Privacy ProtectionChildren are not eligible to use SOC Prime Services.
+Minors should not submit personal information to SOC Prime if they are 18 and under without parent/guardians' permission.
+SOC Prime does not knowingly collect personal information from persons who are under 18 years of age.
 If you learn that a child under 18 has provided us with personal information without consent, please contact our Data Protection Officer email: firstname.lastname@example.org.

 Your rights as a data subjectAt any point while we are in possession of or processing your personal data, you, the data subject, have the following rights:

-- Right of access – you have the right to request a copy of the information that we hold about you.
+- Right of access – you have the right to request a copy of the information we hold about you.

 - Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.

-- Right to be forgotten – in certain circumstances you can ask for the data we hold about you to be erased from our records.
+- Right to be forgotten – in certain circumstances, you can ask for the data we hold about you to be erased from our records.

 - Right to restriction of processing – where certain conditions apply to have a right to restrict the processing.

-- Right of portability – you have the right to have the data we hold about you transferred to another organisation.
+- Right of portability – you have the right to have the data we hold about you transferred to another organization.

 - Right to object – you have the right to object to certain types of processing such as direct marketing.